FaradayRF/Faraday-Software/telemetry/readme.md

 ## Exploring the database

 The easiest way to explore the database with Faraday data in it is to use [DB Browser for SQLite](http://sqlitebrowser.org/).
 DB Browser works for Windows, Mac, and Linux.

+### Linux (Debian-based)
+The DB Browser website has clear and concise instructions to install the browser.
+However, one tip will be to install `apt-get-repository`.
+It is located in the `software-properties-common` package.

+ * `sudo apt-get install software-properties-common`